ngr05/gaming-ui-testing/README.md

 -   Refactor promo test implementation
     -   Is there more that can be shared by all products?
     -   Need to distribute the promo selectors by product
+-   Game launching tests
+-   Get videos stored and running in Jenkins artifacts
+    -   Get the videos stored in TestRail
 -   Attach failure videos to test cases in test runs
 -   Demonstrate CI capabilities of the tests
     -   On failure, post to Slack